djacheson/Kaggle/UPenn2/README.md

 __NOTE:__

-    1. Raw data isn't included here, not is processed data due to size limitations
+    1. Raw data isn't included here, nor is processed data due to size limitations
-    2. As with all Kaggle competitions, many more models were run than are included in this repo using minor variations of the models located in _model_code_
+    2. As with all Kaggle competitions, many more models were run than are included in this repo using minor variations of the models located in _ModelCode_